-Whenever possible, CCHI is committed to providing reasonable accommodation in its examination processes to individuals with disabilities, in accordance with the Americans with Disabilities Act (ADA).
+Whenever possible, CCHI is committed to providing reasonable accommodation in its examination processes and other activities to individuals with disabilities, in accordance with the Americans with Disabilities Act (ADA).

 Appropriate accommodations will be provided to qualified individuals with disabilities to the extent that such accommodation does not fundamentally alter the examination, or cause an undue burden to CCHI or the agency administering the examination.

 It is the responsibility of individuals with disabilities to notify CCHI in writing of the applicant’s need for an accommodation and submit the pertinent supporting documentation in electronic format at the time of submitting a request for scheduling an exam via our online application system no later than 45 days before the examination date.
 Applicants must state the type of accommodation(s) needed, in addition to providing current and appropriate documentation of the disability.